davidfeng88/CollisionViz/README.md

 }
 ```
 The state contains three slices:
 - `filters` contains filters for the collisions (map bounds, start time and finish time).
-  * Filters: start time and finish time are set by the control panel, and rendered by the map information box.
-Map bounds is set by the map.
+The start time and finish time are set by the control panel and rendered by the map information box.
+Map bounds are set by the map.
 Whenever a filter is updated, an AJAX request is sent to the backend with the filter, and collisions that meet those conditions are populated in the `collisions` slice.
 - `collisions` contains all the collisions that meet the filter conditions.
-It is set by the filters, and rendered by the map component.
+It is set by the filters and rendered by the map component.
-- `highlight` contains information of the highlighted collision, which is shown in the `Highlight` component.
-When the user clicks on a marker on map, an AJAX request is sent to the backend with the collision's id, and its information is populated in this slice.
+- `highlight` contains information about the highlighted collision, which is shown in the `Highlight` component.
+When the user clicks on a marker on the map, an AJAX request is sent to the backend with the collision's id, and its information is populated in this slice.
 This slice is created because we want the highlighted collision information to persist even if the collision is not in the `collisions` slice anymore, i.e. after the corresponding marker disappears from the map.

 ### Filtering the collisions
 The internal state of `ControlPanel` component contains a field for `currentTime`. `oneStepForward` function increases `currentTime` by one minute, calculates the `start` and `finish` filters, and updates the `collisions` state slice.
 Several edge cases are also handled.
 For example, when the visualization just started, collisions happened before the start time should not be shown.